Reformulating BSCCO and TBCCO for Higher Tc

 Superconductors.ORG herein reports that, after nearly 3 decades, the critical transition temperatures (Tc) of BSCCO and TBCCO have finally been increased through reformulation and substitution.
 Classic Bi-2212 has a Tc near 110 Kelvin and Tl-2212 transitions near 118K.[1,2] With this reformulation Tc is improved by almost 30 degrees in both superconductors.

 The key to improving these copper-oxides was to increase the electron density of the anion layers.
 Legacy BSCCO and TBCCO both have +2 calcium in the anion.
-By substituting +4 tellurium into a 3212 structure or +3 yttrium into the original 2212 structure, the availability of free electrons in the anion rises to a level complementary to the cation layers.
+By substituting +3 yttrium or +4 tellurium into the 2212 structure, the availability of free electrons in the anion rises to a level complementary to the cation layers.
 The result outperforms even the mercuric cuprates.

-Neither of the 3212 discoveries is likely to see commercialization due to low VF.
-However, Tl-2212-Y might.
-These discoveries confirm that overdoped copper-oxide superconductors can produce a high transition temperature, if the anion layers are doped to match the cation layers.
+None of these is likely to see commercialization due to low VF.
+However, these discoveries confirm that overdoped copper-oxide superconductors can produce a high transition temperature, if the anion layers are doped to match the cation layers.

 Stoichiometric amounts of the below chemicals were used in the synthesis of these compounds: